it-novum/vagrantboxes/README.md

-This repository contains Vagrantfiles and the configuration Vagrant need to deplay different playground and development machine for Open Source products developed by [it-novum](http://www.it-novum.com/)
+This repository contains Vagrantfiles and the configuration Vagrant need to deploy different playground and development machine for Open Source products developed by [it-novum](http://www.it-novum.com/)

 # Requirements
 You need to install [Vagrant](https://www.vagrantup.com/downloads.html) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads) on your machine